flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/OnboardCPP.rst

 .. note:: This demo requires arguments to be passed.

-This demo app makes the robot takeoff, move in a square trajectory of side length *provided as an argument to the script* and land once the entire mission is over.
+This demo app makes the drone takeoff, move in a square trajectory of side length *provided as an argument to the script* and land once the entire mission is over.

 Execution
-"""""""""""""""
+"""""""""

 The source code of this app is located at */flyt/flytapps/onboard/src/demoapp2* and its executable *demoapp2* is at */flyt/flytapps/onboard/install*.
 To execute this app run the following command in your terminal.